SharePoint/sp-dev-docs/docs/sp-add-ins/update-add-in-web-components-in-sharepoint.md

 3. Populate the  **VersionRange** element as described in the procedure **To update the add-in web Feature the first time** earlier in this article to account for the changes that you have made in this updated version of the Feature.
 Whenever that procedure refers to the **ApplyElementManifests** section, treat this as referring to the **ApplyElementManifests** element that is a child of the **VersionRange** element that you just added; that is, the *lowest*  one in the Feature XML file.

-4. Go to the previous  **VersionRange** element—the one you added the last time you updated the add-in (from 1.0.0.0 to 2.0.0.0 in the continuing example)—and add an **EndVersion** attribute to it.
+4. Go to the previous  **VersionRange** element???the one you added the last time you updated the add-in (from 1.0.0.0 to 2.0.0.0 in the continuing example)???and add an **EndVersion** attribute to it.
 You want the upgrade actions in this **VersionRange** to be applied to any versions of the add-in to which they haven't already been applied (version 1.0.0.0), but you don't want them to be reapplied to versions to which they were already applied (version 2.0.0.0).
 The **EndVersion** value is *exclusive*  , so you set it to the lowest version to which you do *not*  want the upgrade actions applied.
 In the continuing example, you set it to 2.0.0.0.
 Your file should now resemble the following.

 ```XML
   <Feature <!-- Some attributes omitted -->